ajrgodfrey/ExptData/README.md

 Some data was manually entered, while other sets were found online.
 Regardless of the way data came to the package, a book or journal  will be cited as the source.

+Absolutely no claims are made over the ownership of the data included in this package.

 In general, this package will not duplicate efforts made in such packages as `agridat`, or packages dedicated to specific books.
-Exceptions are those datasets whose best presentation in other packages still requires significant curation.
+Exceptions are those datasets whose best presentation in other packages still requires significant curation before providing them for undergraduate student use.

 Curation includes:
 - meaningful dataset and variable names;